 We just watched the Denver weather report and now feeling much better after seeing a report of flash flood warnings until midnight for the exact area we had planned to go.
 Overnight low 39 degrees.
 Whew, we made the right decision to stay home.
 We’re also feeling the high country flavor with a news report of a Black Bear found in a tree today in Highlands Ranch.
 Who needs the high country! 🙂 Since I’ve prepared meals for three days, we’ll be cooking these at home and reporting what I would have done at the campground.
 So for some great camping menu ideas and recipes, please click on the “read more” for the whole story.

-This evening’s plans were for this easy recipe for Sirloin Steak Kabobs.
+Friday evening’s plans were for this easy recipe for Sirloin Steak Kabobs.
 I purchased a good quality sirloin steak at Whole Foods, cubed the steak and prepared the killer marinade.

-I fried the bacon at home and placed in a plastic bag for the cooler.
+I fried the bacon at home and placed in a plastic bag to transport in the cooler.
 With a tablespoon of the bacon drippings, I made a creamy gravy.
 I like to use canning jars to transport food in the cooler.
 I fried the sausage in a separate pan to crumble into the gravy.
 Whole Foods sausage just doesn’t produce enough fat to make a gravy, but sure does add flavor when tossed in.
 At the campsite flour and cut the chicken in half.
 Sautee the chicken cutlets in olive oil.
 Heat the gravy.
 Half the biscuits and layer with a chicken cutlet, a couple slices of bacon, plenty of gravy and serve open faced with a nice helping of colorful organic berries also purchased at Whole Foods.
 Not to worry, a long hike will ease the guilt. 🙂

 Whole Foods had some great looking apricots, so I halved one and served it on the side.